The Haircut Story:

 - I cut my hair.
 Since it’s one fixed length, I just go over my entire head a few times until it looks nicely trimmed.

 - I trim the spot above my ears to clean that up a little.

-- Then, using a safety razor, and a handheld mirror to get a reflection from a wall mirror, I shave the back of my neck and cut a straight hair line.
+- Then, using a safety razor (another must have), and a handheld mirror to get a reflection from a wall mirror, I shave the back of my neck and cut a straight hair line.
 Sounds complicated, but after 1-2 attempts, you’ll be a pro.

 - As for maintenance, I make sure all of the hair is out of the clipper and every few months I’ll oil the blades with some clipper blade oil – which is cheap, but 100% necessary to keep your clippers running well.

 15 minutes, and I’m done.

 The Cost Savings of Cutting your Own Hair

 Of primary benefit to cutting your own hair, is the cost savings.